yulexun/2024uselectionprediction/README.md

 ## Note

-This R project is setup with Positron, which is demonstrated in Lecture 1.
+This R project is setup with Positron.
 The properties of this project is stored in `/renv/settings.json`.
 You can run
 ```sh
 renv::restore()
 ```
 to restore the R project workspace in Positron.
-I also included a .Rproj file for RStudio users.
+We also included a .Rproj file for RStudio users.
 For more information, see [this Github Issue](https://github.com/posit-dev/positron/discussions/3967)